Information for Applicants to the Terrace Search and Rescue Team

 Members should expect to experience incidents including small-scale searches in both urban and wilderness environments; embankment and/or high-angle rope-rescues; swift-water rescues; body recoveries; and searches on lakes and rivers.
 In addition, the team delivers community education programs to educate people on techniques for dealing with wilderness incidents.
 Assistance to other community groups may also be provided by SAR members to facilitate fund-raising for the team.

 Although they are volunteers, the life saving service provided by the members of the Terrace Search and Rescue Team requires that they maintain the standards of unpaid professionals in assisting municipal and provincial agencies.

 4524 Greig Avenue,

-Ground Search and Rescue (GSAR) training for new members usually begins at the end of October until the end of February, Typically training for GSAR is run on Thursday nights and occasional weekends during the day.
-Go to the contact us page for any further questions.
+Ground Search and Rescue (GSAR) training for new members usually begins at the end of October through to the end of February, Typically training for GSAR is run on Thursday nights and occasional weekends during the day.
+If you have further questions about volunteering please fill out the form below.